 This award-winning design is not just an eye-catcher.
 It also serves as a solar power generator.
 Sarah Hall lined the church’s colored glass with photovoltaic cells for the production of energy.
 Hall, the designer, partnered with Glasmalerei Peters GmbH, solar engineer Christof Erban and architect Henry Downing.

 The team estimates that the glass will collect 2500 kilowatts of electricity per year.
 This stained glass sits high in a Cathedral window and is aptly named Lux Gloria or ‘light of glory’.

 This electric garden is truly a sight to behold.
-Not just because of its striking blue colour, but because each sunflower is gigantic.
-Designers, Mags Harries and Lajos Heder created 15 solar sunflowers for an Austin electric garden.
+Not just because of its striking blue color, but because each sunflower is gigantic.
+Designers, Mags Harries, and Lajos Heder created 15 solar sunflowers for an Austin electric garden.